 In the marine hall, “Lifeworld Ship” you can explore everything from submarines and freight ships to sailing boats.
 Set over three floors, over 1,000 exhibits tell the tale of seafaring life.

-Exhibits cover both inland and marine navigation.
-From wooden ships to iron and the transition from sailing boats to steam.
+The display includes wooden ships to iron and the transition from sailing boats to steam.

 Displays include technological developments in navigation, as well as the ancillary industries of rope making, sail making and the manufacture of nautical instruments.